eclipse/upm/docs/documentation.md

 ####The sensor block

-This is added just before your class definition and has mandatory fields.
+This is added just before the class declaration in your header(.h) file and has mandatory fields.
 For single sensor libraries, this block will actually follow immediately after the library block.
 If you have multiple physical sensors, add this to every one.
 Here's an example (disregard the "@verbatim" tags in your actual code):

 ```